resignedScientist/WebRTCKit/README.md

 ## Data Channels

 There is also support for data channels.
+This is only possible after the `callDidStart` function of the `CallManagerDelegate` was called.
 You can easily add them like this:

 ```swift
 func openDataChannels() async throws {